Is Inflation Taking a Toll on Your Wallet?

 According to the U.S. Bureau of Labor Statistics, consumer prices are up by 8.2%ˡ.
 In dollars, that means, most consumers are now paying an additional $445 more per month for goods and services, like groceries, rent, and healthcare².
 Of course, this amount varies by region and what items are being purchased each month.
 If you’ve been to the grocery store recently, however, you’re probably already aware that inflation is high.

-Charles Claver, Senior Vice President, Director Investment Management & Trust and Family Wealth Advisor for First Bank Wealth Management, commented, “While we have experienced inflation at levels we haven’t seen in four decades, it’s reasonable to believe that such periods of off-the-chart inflation are often temporary in nature and considered short, when looking at it from a long-term perspective.
+Charles Claver, Senior Vice President and Director of the Private Wealth Advisor team for First Bank Wealth Management, commented, “While we have experienced inflation at levels we haven’t seen in four decades, it’s reasonable to believe that such periods of off-the-chart inflation are often temporary in nature and considered short, when looking at it from a long-term perspective.
 The Federal Reserve is determined to bring inflation to its long-term average of around 2% - 2.5% and what they have done, thus far, in 2022 demonstrates their laser-focused approach to achieving this goal.”

 Until then, however, what can American consumers do to ease the pain on your wallets?